-The Bodhisatta was once a son of two ascetics.
-Knowing they would go blind someday, Indra gave them a son.
-While out hunting, the king saw that animals were not afraid of the Bodhisatta and shot him with a poisoned arrow so he could talk to him briefly before he died.
-With the remorseful king’s help, the Bodhisatta’s parents’ prayers brought him back to life.
+The Bodhisatta was once the son of two ascetics.
+Knowing the parents would go blind someday, Indra, king of the gods, gave them a son.
+While out hunting, the king saw that animals were not afraid of the Bodhisatta and assumed he was a god.
+The king shot him with a poison arrow so he could talk to him briefly before he died.
+With the remorseful king’s help, the Bodhisatta’s parents’ prayers saved his life.

 The Bodhisatta was once a crown prince.
-The king’s chaplain was corrupt, and when the Bodhisatta was appointed judge in his place his bribery income dried up.
-So the chaplain convinced the king that to get into heaven he needed to sacrifice some of his wives and children.
-Nobody could change the king’s mind and just as the Bodhisatta was about to become the first victim, Indra, king of the gods, came and saved everybody.
+The king’s chaplain was corrupt, and when the Bodhisatta was appointed judge in his place, his bribery income dried up.
+So the chaplain convinced the king that, to get into heaven, he needed to sacrifice some of his wives and children.
+Nobody could change the king’s mind, and just as the Bodhisatta was about to become the first victim, Indra, king of the gods, came and saved everybody.

 The Bodhisatta was once a king’s advisor.
 Four kings wondered which of them possessed the greatest virtue, and when the Bodhisatta proclaimed them equal, word of his wisdom spread.
 A queen of the nagas wanted to hear him preach and told her king to bring her the Bodhisatta’s heart.
 She meant his wisdom, but the king took her words literally and sent a goblin assassin.
-The goblin won the Bodhisatta from the king in a dice game, but the Bodhisatta converted his would-be killer and survived.
+The goblin won the Bodhisatta from the king in a game of dice, but the Bodhisatta converted his would-be killer and survived.